glaucuslinux/glaucus/cerata/zlib-ng/README.md

 The patch is applied in configure and not in prepare because it has nothing to do with the sources but with the configuration system of the ceras.
 ### Install
-Don't install as `install-shared` in chroot because we need the header files it provides for both binutils and gcc to use `zlib-ng` as a fallback mechanism for LTO when `zstd` isn't available.
+Don't install as `install-shared` in native because we need the header files it provides for both binutils and gcc to use `zlib-ng` as a fallback mechanism for LTO when `zstd` isn't available.
 ## System